- Education and Science»

 There are no right or wrong opinions in writing and speaking tests.
 The candidate is assessed for the proper use of English, the capability to report information exactly and to express the ideas.

 Regular practice of sample tests will sharpen the English skills and help to learn what is expected in each part of the test.
-To improve the command over language practice he everyday use of English language.
+To improve the command over language practice the everyday use of English language.
 Speak in English with your friends.
 Write detailed SMS', take notes and draft email in proper English, read newspapers regularly, listen to BBC radio etc. Join an English speaking course, if there is a need.

-Remember that no two tests are the same and each test paper consists of unique combination of questions.
+Remember that no two tests are the same and each test paper consists of a unique combination of questions.

 © 2013 Sanjay Sharma